TBI investigating after violent Oakland arrest goes viral

 “If somebody has barricaded in the house and ran in the house or whatever.
 Law enforcement very rarely run in behind them,” Cobb said.
 “They will set up a perimeter they will attempt to negotiate with them to get them to come out.”

-There is no current timetable on how long the TBI’s investigation will take.
+There is no current timetable on how long the TBI investigation will take.